cdrummey216/whoami/README.md

 mechanisms that are at the root of these processes are the lens through which humanity experiences reality.
 Human nature, therefore, is a reflection of the echo.

-Human nature is a duality and balance is the ideal.
+**Human nature is a duality and balance is the ideal.**
-*Understand/Communicate
+* Understand/Communicate
-  -To understand oneself, others, or to be understood is a fundamental need.
+  * To understand oneself, others, or to be understood is a fundamental need.
 Communication is the means for understanding.
--Know/feel
+* Know/feel
-  -To know is to have experienced something real.
+  * To know is to have experienced something real.
 To feel is to believe when knowing is not possible.
--Order/harmony
+* Order/harmony
-  -Order is the need to organize and solve.
+  * Order is the need to organize and solve.
 Harmony is order with good intent.
--Love/Desire
+* Love/Desire
-  -Love is trust when understanding is not possible, because the need to understand and be understood is undeniable.
+  * Love is trust when understanding is not possible, because the need to understand and be understood is undeniable.

 # AN EXTERNAL FOUNDATION FOR KNOWLEDGE, OR "I"